jacky-xbb/go-yolo/README.md

 - [YOLO (You only look once)](http://pjreddie.com/darknet/yolo/)

 ## Features
+- Specify a GPU device

-Currently, the wrapper can recognize objects from webcam/video or a image file.
+- Recognize objects from webcam/video or a image file.
 Equivalent to

 ```sh
 # image